-I am a 60 year old Frenchman presently in the US and I have a cure for tooth decay.
+I am a 60 year old Frenchman presently in the US and I have a cure for small cavities.

-Fish oil is rich in Omega-3 fatty acids, but wanting to be more veggie I tried flaxseed oil, also with those fatty acids, but it did not work for me, soon after a few days I started to feel back and tooth ache coming back.
+Fish oil is rich in Omega-3 fatty acids, but wanting to be more veggie I tried flaxseed oil which also has those fatty acids, but it did not work for me, after a few days I started to feel back and toothache coming back.

 The irony is US fish products are carefully cleared of oil for fear that if left it would make US people more obese.